level23/druid-client/README.md

 Reindexing and compacting data is therefor very important to us.
 Here we show you how you can use this.

 **Note**: when you re-index data, druid will collect the data and put it in a new segment.
 The old segments are not deleted, but marked as unused.
-This is the same principle as laravel's soft-deletes.
+This is the same principle as Laravel soft-deletes.
 To permanently delete the unused segments you should use the `kill` task.
 See below for an example.

 By default, we have added a check to make sure that you have selected a complete interval.
 This prevents a lot of